One Example of The On Again Off Again Student

 Ed came to work with me to strengthen his reading and learning skills.
-As with many students I worked with over the years, Ed was too bright to qualify for special education services but continued to fall further and further behind in class.
+As with many unique learners who I worked with over the years, Ed was too bright to qualify for special education services but continued to fall further and further behind in class.

-One benefit to working one on one with students is witnessing the steady progression of skills week over week.
+One benefit of working one on one with students is witnessing the steady progression of skills week over week.
 That didn’t happen with Ed.

 Ed’s progress was inconsistent at best.
 One week his reading sounded fluent and strong.
 The next week his words were slow, choppy and oddly muffled.